 User receivers on the ground derive their position from the time it takes for navigation signals from space to reach them – so just as the Galileo satellites’ onboard atomic clocks are kept accurate down to a few billionths of a second, their orbital position must be known to a matter of centimetres.

-The two Galileo satellites have performed all their ‘LEOP’ manoeuvres, so-called because they are overseen by their Launch and Early Operations Phase (LEOP) team, based – for this LEOP – at the Toulouse site of French space agency CNES.
+The two Galileo satellites have performed all their ‘LEOP’ manoeuvres, called this because they are overseen by their Launch and Early Operations Phase (LEOP) team, based in the Toulouse site of French space agency CNES.

 They spent the morning of 28 March ensuring that the two satellites’ solar arrays deployed correctly and then pointed towards the Sun – so they could switch from relying on their onboard batteries to limitless solar power.

-Next came the gradual switch-on of the satellites’ various systems, checking everything was working as planned after the launch; finally the spacecraft were in operation in their nominal mode.
+Next came the gradual switch-on of the satellites’ various systems, checking everything was working as planned after the launch.

 Their thrusters were fired at precisely timed intervals, for a few minutes at a time.
 Each manoeuvre is followed up by detailed orbital determinations, to make sure that the satellites have followed their planned trajectories.